-- Demonstrate, through discussion and field based experiences, knowledge of the development needs (socioemotional, mental, physical and cognitive) of learners in grades sixth grade through twelfth grade (6th -12th) - Demonstrate leadership in their classrooms, in the school, and in the teaching profession. - Provide a respectful environment for a diverse population of students, where students are treated as individuals, and professionals adapt their teaching for the benefit of students with special needs. - Know the content appropriate to their teaching specialty, align it with the North Carolina Standard Course of Study, and recognize its connectedness to other content when appropriate. - Facilitate ways in which learning takes place at the appropriate levels of intellectual, physical, social, and emotional development of their students. - Use a variety of instructional methods, integrate and utilize technology in their instruction and assess using a variety of methods what each student has learned. - Analyze student learning, link professional growth to their professional goals, and function effectively in a complex, dynamic environment.
+- Demonstrate, through discussion and field based experiences, knowledge of the development needs (socioemotional, mental, physical and cognitive) of learners in grades sixth grade through twelfth grade (6th 12th) - Demonstrate leadership in their classrooms, in the school, and in the teaching profession. - Provide a respectful environment for a diverse population of students, where students are treated as individuals, and professionals adapt their teaching for the benefit of students with special needs. - Know the content appropriate to their teaching specialty, align it with the North Carolina Standard Course of Study, and recognize its connectedness to other content when appropriate.